 The average firm in our sample faces a 13% likelihood of experiencing a rating downgrade during a year.
-On average, firms in our sample experience a 0.13-notch upgrade in any year (as reflected in the mean value of NOTCHES_UPGRADE).
-Consistent with firms experiencing more severe downgrades as compared to upgrades, we find that the mean value of NOTCHES_DOWNGRADE in our sample is 0.239.
+On average, firms in our sample experience a 0.13 notch upgrade in any year (as reflected in the mean value of Notches upgrade).
+Consistent with firms experiencing more severe downgrades as compared to upgrades, we find that the mean value of Notches downgrade in our sample is 0.239.

-IV.
-Exposure to Rollover Risk and Credit Quality
+IV Exposure to Rollover Risk and Credit Quality

 We now proceed to formal multivariate analysis.
-In this section, we test Hypothesis 1, which predicts that firms with greater exposure to rollover risk should, all else being equal, have lower credit quality.
+In this section, we test Hypothesis 1, which predicts that firms with greater exposure to rollover risk should, all else equal, have lower credit quality.

-A. Baseline Regressions
+A Baseline Regressions

-To test Hypothesis 1, we begin by estimating variants of the following firstdifference regression:
+To test Hypothesis 1, we begin by estimating variants of the following first-difference regression:

-(1) $$\Delta \text{RATING}{i,t} = \alpha + \beta \Delta \text{LT-1}{i,t-1} + \gamma \Delta X{i,t} + \text{YEAR}{\text{FE}}.$$
+(1) $$\Delta Rating{i,t} = \alpha + \beta \times \Delta LT - I{i,t-1} + \gamma \times \Delta X{i,t} + \text{Year FE}.$$

-The dependent variable, Δ RATING{i,t}, represents the change in firm i's credit rating during year t, with a positive (negative) value of Δ RATING{i,t} denoting that firm i experienced a deterioration (improvement) in its credit quality during the year.
-The key independent variable, Δ LT-1{i,t-1} \equiv LT-1{i,t-1} - LT-1{i,t-2}, denotes the change in the amount of long-term debt payable in year t (scaled by book value of total assets) relative to year t - 1.
-Thus, a positive value of Δ LT-1{i,t-1} implies that firm i's exposure to rollover risk has increased in year t.
-We estimate regression (1) on a panel that has one observation for each firm-year combination, spans 1986-2010, and includes all Compustat firms with an S&P long-term credit rating.
+The dependent variable, $\Delta Rating{i,t}$ , represents the change in firm i's credit rating during year t, with a positive (negative) value of $\Delta Rating{i,t}$ denoting that firm i experienced a deterioration (improvement) in its credit quality during the year.
+The key independent variable, $\Delta LT-1{i,t-1} \equiv LT-1{i,t-1}-LT-1{i,t-2}$ , denotes the change in the amount of long-term debt payable in year t (scaled by book value of total assets) relative to year t-1.
+Thus, a positive value of $\Delta LT-1{i,t-1}$ implies that firm i's exposure to rollover risk has increased in year t.
+We estimate regression (1) on a panel that has one observation for each firm-year combination, spans the time period 1986-2010, and includes all Compustat firms with an S&P long-term credit rating.

-We control the regression for changes (during year t) in important firm characteristics ($\Delta X{i,t} \equiv X{i,t} - X{i,t-1}$) that may affect the likelihood of a change in the firm's credit quality.
-The firm characteristics that we control for are: size using ln(TOTAL_ASSETS), leverage using TOTAL_DEBT/MKT_CAP and INTEREST_COVERAGE, profitability using OPERATING_INCOME/SALES and TAXES/TOTAL_ASSETS, growth opportunities using MARKET-TO-BOOK and R&D/TOTAL_ASSETS, operating risk using INDUSTRY_VOLATILITY and IDIOSYNCRATIC_VOLATILITY, and asset composition using TANGIBILITY and CASH/TOTAL_ASSETS.
+We control the regression for changes (during year t) in important firm characteristics $(\Delta X{i,t} \equiv X{i,t} - X{i,t-1})$ that may affect the likelihood of a change in the firm's credit quality.
+The firm characteristics that we control for are: size using $Log(Total\ assets)$ , leverage using $Total\ debt/Mkt$ .
+Cap and $Interest\ coverage$ , profitability using $Operating\ income/Sales$ and

+Taxes/Total assets, growth opportunities using Market to book and R&D/Total assets, operating risk using Industry volatility and Idiosyncratic volatility, and asset composition using Tangibility and Cash/Total assets.
 Detailed definitions of all these variables are provided in the Appendix.
-In all specifications, we also include YEAR_FE to control for any macroeconomic variables that may affect changes in firm credit quality.
-The standard errors are robust to heteroskedasticity and are clustered at the industry level, where we define industry at the level of Fama-French (1997) 48-industry category.
+In all the specifications, we also include year fixed effects to control for any macroeconomic variables that may affect changes in firm credit quality.
+The standard errors are robust to heteroscedasticity and are clustered at the industry level, where we define industry at the level of Fama-French 48 industry category.